capstone-coal/pycoal/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to COAL's documentation!
+Welcome to pycoal's documentation!
 ================================

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

+   introduction
+   quikstart
+   utilities
+   mineral_classification
+   mining_classification
+   environmental_correlation

 Indices and tables
 ==================